 See me in action at my hafla in 2011 improvising to live music from percussionist Tim Garside and accordionist Elgamal Elkordy: my favourite baladi piece - Ya Della Alla Kifuk, which I'm told means you flirt too much!

 In addition to being a Registered Dance Movement Psychotherapist with ADMP UK, I am a qualified Keep Fit Association teacher, holding the L3 Teaching Exercise and Dance to Music to Adults.
-I also hold a DBS and PL insurance.
+I have a DBS and PL insurance.